SMIPL launches all new 'Hayabusa', priced at Rs 16.40 lakh

-New Delhi, April 26 (IANS) Two-wheeler manufacturer Suzuki Motorcycle India (SMIPL) on Monday launched the third generation model of its flagship sport bike, the 'all new Hayabusa', priced at Rs 16.40 lakh.
+New Delhi: Two-wheeler manufacturer Suzuki Motorcycle India (SMIPL) on Monday launched the third generation model of its flagship sport bike, the 'all new Hayabusa', priced at Rs 16.40 lakh.

 The company launched the 'All New Hayabusa' with a full model change for the first time in 13 years.